Maria invited to 2017 Boston Printmakers Biennial

 During her stay she will be offering 3 workshops at the Arts Centre, please visit the SJAC website for more information.

-This project is supported generously by Arts Nova Scotia and the Canada Council for the Arts.
+This project is supported generously by Arts Nova Scotia and by Canada Council for the Arts, which last year invested $153 million to bring the arts to Canadians throughout the country.

 Artist’s Proof – Printmaking Group Exhibition at Visual Voice